AhmedSoliman/cling/README.md

     * Support for building REPLs
     * Batteries included for output colorization, styling, and tty detection
     * Separates data from presentation layer (debatable)
+    * Do we want to support non-derive clap as well?
+No!